cosletmihai/info-sec-labs/lab1/README.md

 **8** - implement `1` point worth of tasks <br>
 **9** - implement `2` points worth of tasks <br>
 **10** - implement `3+` points worth of tasks (the extra points will go to the next labs, if you'll need them)

+> **Note** <br>
+> The following examples are written in `Python`, but they are purely educational and it does not imply that you should use `Python` to implement this or the following laboratory works.

 ### Examples
 ### `TCP` Server